CMS edit user interface

 -

-Properties panel – This is where editors configure and manage the structured content properties of a page, as opposed to editing directly on the page preview (on-page editing).
-It displays the editable fields for the selected page or content item — such as:
+Properties panel – Editors configure and manage the structured content properties of a page here.
+It displays the editable fields for the selected page or content item.
+The available fields depend on the page type, such as:

 - Category